ravendb/docs/version_3/docs/client-api/commands/attachments/get.dotnet.markdown

 **Parameters**

+startEtag
+:   Type: Etag
-- startEtag - ETag from which to start
+ETag from which to start

+batchSize
+:   Type: int
-- batchSize - maximum number of attachment that will be downloaded
+maximum number of attachment that will be downloaded

 **Return Value**